Lok-N-Blok vs

 Lifecycle

-50–100 year engineered service life vs ~30–50 for stick-framed.
+150-year resilience thesis under insurance and engineering review vs ~30–50 for stick-framed.
 End-of-life disassembly + reuse vs landfill demolition.

 Rough-in speed